itsSanalog/sanalog.net/sanastro/src/content/blog/code/server.md

 <br><br><br>

-note: the remaining sections have been omitted as i remade the whole thing from scratch based on CasaOS.
+*Note: the remaining sections have been omitted as i remade the whole thing from scratch based on CasaOS.*